synergy-design-system/synergy-design-system/packages/components/BREAKING_CHANGES.md

 To keep Synergy version 2 API stable, we chose to leave the default at `native` and make the `modern` version an opt in for interested projects.
 This is now reversed for Synergy version 3: If you need the old behavior back, just set `numeric-strategy` to `native`.

+> Be aware that the `modern` version may also adjust the width of a rendered `<syn-input>`
+> For more information about this behavior, please have a look at [the known issues](https://synergy-design-system.github.io/?path=/docs/limitations-components--docs#syn-input-number-width).

 **Migration Steps**:

 - Remove `numeric-strategy="modern"` from your custom code as it is no longer needed.